AlibabaCloudDocs/oss/intl.en-US/Product Introduction/What is OSS?.md

 The following services are frequently used with OSS:

 -   Image Processing \(IMG\): a service that allows you to perform a variety of operations such as format converting, resizing, cropping, rotating, and adding watermarks to images stored in OSS.
 For more information, see [IMG implementation modes](/intl.en-US/Developer Guide/Data Processing/Image Processing/IMG implementation modes.md).
 -   Elastic Compute Service \(ECS\): a cloud computing service that offers elastic and efficient computing capability.
-For more information, visit the[ECS product homepage](https://www.alibabacloud.com/product/ecs).
+For more information, visit the [ECS product homepage](https://www.alibabacloud.com/product/ecs).
 -   Alibaba Cloud CDN: a distributed network that caches resources from an origin server to edge nodes in different regions to accelerate content delivery.
-For more information, visit the[CDN product homepage](https://www.alibabacloud.com/product/cdn).
+For more information, visit the [CDN product homepage](https://www.alibabacloud.com/product/cdn).
 -   E-MapReduce \(EMR\): a big data processing system solution built on ECS.
 EMR is based on Apache Hadoop and Apache Spark to facilitate data analysis and processing.
-For more information, see the[E-MapReduce product homepage](https://www.alibabacloud.com/product/e-mapreduce).
+For more information, visit the [E-MapReduce product homepage](https://www.alibabacloud.com/product/e-mapreduce).
 -   ApsaraVideo for Media Processing: a service that converts audio or video objects stored in OSS into files that are suitable for playback on PCs, TVs, and mobile devices.
 Based on the deep learning results of large amounts of data, ApsaraVideo for Media Processing performs multimodal analysis on the content, text, audio, and scenario of audio or video files.
 Based on the analysis result, ApsaraVideo for Media Processing can intelligently audit, understand, and edit the content of the audio or video files.
-For more information, visit the[ApsaraVideo for Media Processing product homepage](https://www.alibabacloud.com/product/mts).
+For more information, visit the [ApsaraVideo for Media Processing product homepage](https://www.alibabacloud.com/product/mts).
 -   Data Online Migration: a service that allows you to migrate data from a third-party storage service such as Amazon Web Services \(AWS\) and Google Cloud to OSS.
 For more information, see [Data Online Migration documentation](https://www.alibabacloud.com/help/product/94157.htm).
 -   Data Transport: a service that helps you migrate a large amount of data from local storage to OSS.
 For example, you can use Data Transport to migrate terabytes or petabytes of local data to OSS when the local network bandwidth is insufficient and expansion costs are high.
 For more information, see [What is Data Transport?](/intl.en-US/Product Introduction/What is Data Transport?.md)